Chevrolet Cavalier: Fifth generation (2021)

-The fifth-generation Cavalier is marketed in Mexico since in late 2021 as a 2022 model.
+The fifth-generation Cavalier has been marketed in Mexico since late 2021 as a 2022 model.
 It is a rebadged version of the Chevrolet Monza sedan produced in China.
 Reflecting the new engine, it is marketed as the Cavalier Turbo.
 The engine is a 1,298 cc inline-four producing 161 hp and 170 lbft.

 The Cavalier was discontinued in July 2025, leaving the Aveo and Onix as the only Chevrolet passenger cars sold in Mexico.